Zero Trust Security: Transforming Your Approach to Cyber Defense

 What is Zero Trust?

 Zero Trust is an approach to cybersecurity that follows the core principle of trusting no user or device accessing a system or network.
-The term was first coined in 2004 by a Forrester Research analyst, John Kindervag, who offered its underlying framework: “never trust, always verify.”
-As opposed to traditional security, which assumes trust, a Zero Trust architecture is based on context established through strict authentication policies and least-privileged access controls.
+The term was first coined in 2004 by Forrester Research analyst John Kindervag, who proposed its underlying framework: ‘never trust, always verify.’
+Unlike traditional security, which assumes trust, a Zero Trust architecture is based on context established through strict authentication policies and least-privileged access controls.

 Traditional Security

-The status quo cybersecurity model that’s been used since its development in the 1990s is network security based on a secure network perimeter and a centralized data center.
-This type of architecture relies on approved IP addresses and ports to establish access and validate what and who is trusted.
-In short, this security framework validates based on where a user’s request is coming from.
+The status quo cybersecurity model that has been used since its development in the 1990s is network security based on a secure perimeter and a centralized data center.
+This type of architecture relies on approved IP addresses and ports to establish access and validate what or who is trusted.
+In short, this security framework validates based on the origin of a user’s request.

 Zero Trust Security

-The Zero Trust approach simply assumes that everything, including all network traffic even inside the perimeter, is hostile by default.
-In stark contrast to the traditional security approach, Zero Trust does not prioritize network location as the biggest factor.
+The Zero Trust approach assumes that everything, including all network traffic—even that within the perimeter—is hostile by default.
+In stark contrast to traditional security approaches, Zero Trust does not prioritize network location as the primary factor.
 Instead, all your data, applications, workflows, and services are protected by software-defined micro-segmentation.
-This allows you to keep them secure anywhere, whether that’s in an on-premises data center, in the cloud, or in a hybrid environment.
+This ensures their security regardless of location, whether in an on-premises data center, in the cloud, or in a hybrid environment.

 The 2 Fundamental Changes